derolli1976/ChassisManager/README.md

 ## Introduction

 Microsoft Cloud Server Chasssis Manager is a management software for rack level devices like server, fan and PSU.
-It mainly consists of two software modules -- Chassis Manager Service and WcsCli.
+It primarily consists of two modules -- Chassis Manager Service and WcsCli.
 Chassis Manager Service provides implementation to manage various sub-services like fan service, PSU service, power control service, etc. The WcsCli provides a framework to carry out system management operations.
 This framework is exposed in two forms -- RESTful APIs for automated management; and a command-line interface for manual management.

 ## Quick Start

 - Clone the repo: git clone https://github.com/MSOpenTech/MCS-ChassisManager.git

 - Download the zip version of the repo (see the right-side pane)

+- Microsoft Visual Studio build environment.
+README contains further instructions on how to build the project and generate required executables.

 ## Components Included